Black Bean Soup

 This post may contain affiliate links.
 Read my full disclosure policy.

-Made entirely from pantry and fridge staples, this Southwestern black bean soup is quick and easy!
-As one reader put it: “So easy, so creamy, so comforting, so delicious.
-I always have the ingredients in my pantry so it’s a super-easy (and healthy) solution when I forget to plan dinner ahead…Seriously, people.
-It’s the least stressful homemade soup you will ever make.
-Thirty minutes from opening the cabinet door to table.
-And that is a winner in my book after a long day.”
-I use lots of vegetables, like onions, garlic, and carrots, combined with warm spices to layer in richness and depth of flavor.
-Bonus: you don’t have to worry about meticulously chopping the vegetables since they all get puréed anyway — just give them a rough chop and you’re good to go!
-Serve the soup with cornbread, quesadillas, or empanadas.
+Made entirely from pantry and fridge staples, this Southwestern black bean soup is quick, easy, and nutritious.
+It’s packed with vegetables and aromatics, like onions, garlic, and carrots, as well as warm spices to create a rich depth of flavor.
+Bonus: you don’t have to worry about meticulously chopping the vegetables since they all get puréed in the end—just give them a rough chop and you’re good to go!
+Serve the soup with cornbread, chicken quesadillas, or beef empanadas.

 Step-by-Step Instructions